Aizistral-Studios/Universal-Clock-HUD/README.md

 **Forge Version:** 28.1.0 or later.

-Simple mod that adds configurable clock to the overlay.
+Simple mod that adds configurable clock to the game overlay.